Apple Is Seeing 'Strong Demand' For Replacement iPhone Batteries - Slashdot

 Market products are built according to maximum profit.

 Because they got caught.
-(Score:2, Insightful)
+(Score:3, Insightful)

 Apple doesn't do things out of the goodness of their heart.
 Apple execs realized they had been caught and it would have serious repercussions in the EU, so they decided to simply reduce their profit margin.
 They are still making a killing on replacing batteries but now they look charitable despite being anything but.